Amazon stops some Disney movie preorders: WSJ

 Amazon says pricing e-books at $14.99 or $19.99 is too expensive.
 It argues that cheaper e-books sell more copies and so ultimately generate more revenue and more royalties for authors.

-Reporting by Luciana Lopez; Additional reporting by Lisa Richwine and Ronald Grover in Los Angeles, and Ankush Sharma in Bangalore; Editing by Alison Williams, Sonya Hepinstall and Gopakumar Warrier
+Reporting by Luciana Lopez; Additional reporting by Lisa Richwine and Ronald Grover in Los Angeles; Editing by Alison Williams and Sonya Hepinstall